Kimserey/BlogArchive/y.md

     | _ -> Content.Unauthorized
 ```

 With the `authenticate` function, we can place that in our `/data` endpoint to ensure that the user is authenticated when requesting for data.
+_Note that there are multiple paths in which the token validation can possibly fail, we need to handle every possible scenarios._

 ```
 function